Sperm bank: General

-Men who donate semen through a sperm bank provide an opportunity for others who cannot have children on their own.
-Sperm donors may or may not have legal obligations or responsibilities to the child conceived through this route.
-Whether a donor is anonymous or not, this factor is important in allowing sperm banks to recruit sperm donors and to use their sperm to produce whatever number of pregnancies from each donor as are permitted where they operate, or alternatively, whatever number they decide.

 In many parts of the world sperm banks are not allowed to be established or to operate.
-Where sperm banks are allowed to operate they are often controlled by local legislation which is primarily intended to protect the unborn child, but which may also provide a compromise between the conflicting views which surround their operation.
-A particular example of this is the control which is often placed on the number of children which a single donor may father and which may be designed to protect against consanguinity.
-However, such legislation usually cannot prevent a sperm bank from supplying donor sperm outside the jurisdiction in which it operates, and neither can it prevent sperm donors from donating elsewhere during their lives.
-There is an acute shortage of sperm donors in many parts of the world and there is obvious pressure from many quarters for donor sperm from those willing and able to provide it to be made available as safely and as freely as possible.
+Where sperm banks are allowed to operate they are often controlled by local legislation which is primarily intended to protect the unborn child, but which may also provide a compromise between conflicting views which surround their operation.
+A particular example of this is the control which is often placed on the number of children which a single donor may father, which may be designed to protect against consanguinity.
+However, such legislation usually cannot prevent a sperm bank from supplying donor sperm outside the jurisdiction in which it operates, nor can it prevent sperm donors from donating elsewhere.
+There is a shortage of sperm donors in many parts of the world, and there is pressure from quarters for donor sperm from those willing and able to provide it to be made available as safely and as freely as possible.

 Recruitment

-The finding of a potential sperm donor and motivating them to donate sperm is typically called recruitment.
-A sperm bank can recruit donors by advertising, often in colleges, in local newspapers, and also on the internet.
+Finding a potential sperm donor, and motivating him to donate sperm, is referred to as recruitment.
+A sperm bank can recruit donors by advertising—-often in colleges, in local newspapers, and on the internet.

-A donor must be a fit and healthy male, normally between 18 and 45 years of age, and willing to undergo frequent and rigorous testing.
-The donor must also be willing to donate their sperm so that it can be used to impregnate people who are unrelated to and unknown by them.
+A donor must be a fit and healthy male, normally between 18 and 45 years of age, willing to undergo frequent rigorous testing.
+The donor must also be willing to donate his sperm so that it can be used to impregnate people who are unrelated to him whom he does not know.
 Some sperm banks require two screenings and a laboratory screening before a donor is eligible.
-The donor must agree to relinquish all legal rights to all children which result from their donations.
-The donor must produce their sperm at the sperm bank thus enabling the identity of the donor, once proven, always to be ascertained, and also enabling fresh samples of sperm to be produced for immediate processing.
+The donor must agree to relinquish all legal rights to all children who result from his donations.
+The donor must produce his sperm at the sperm bank, thus enabling the identity of the donor, once proven, to be ascertained.
 Some sperm banks have been accused of heightism due to minimum height requirements.